 2.4 Qualifications

 So far, we have written a very basic select statement returning a single row on the PERSON table.
-While this example great to illustrate a basic query, it's not very useful.
-When you write a query you write it with a purpose.
+While this example is great to illustrate a basic query, it's not very useful.
+When you write a query, you write it with a purpose.
 You might be looking for a specific person or all people with a certain name.
 We can add these constraints to a query to return the data we want or to limit the data that is returned.
 These constraints are called qualifications.

 Let's say we want to gather a list of all people whose last name is "Smith".
 We need to add a qualification to our query to limit the people returned to those whose last name equals "Smith".
 Qualifications are written in a WHERE clause and follow tables listed in the FROM clause.
 In our example, we only want people whose last name equals "Smith".